 According to Szymanski, the World Cup’s economic impact can be separated into three categories, namely:

-- job openings when building the large soccer stadiums, which can also generate additional future wealth.
+- Job openings when building large soccer stadiums, which can also generate additional future wealth.

 Upon studying how the people in the host country feel whenever international events such as the World Cup are held, results show that most of the people who were surveyed felt happier.
 A study similar to this was done by Szymanski back in the 2012 Olympics held in London.
 They measured the before-and-after effects of the Olympics on people’s self-described happiness.